tavoyne/blog-next/posts/lockfiles-demystified.md

 Why?
 Because they can cause duplication.

-Duplicates are defined by Yarn as _« descriptors with overlapping ranges being resolved and locked to different locators »_.
+Duplicates are defined by Yarn as _« descriptors with overlapping ranges being resolved and locked to different locators »_[^1].
 They are a natural consequence of the package manager's deterministic installs, but they can sometimes pile up and unnecessarily increase the size of your project.

 This should not happen too frequently though, as package managers try to avoid duplication in the first place.
-Let's take two examples, one in which they succeed doing so (👍) and one in which they fail (👎).
+Let's take two examples, one in which Yarn succeeds doing so and one in which it fails.

-👍 **Example 1**.
-If `react@^17.0.0` (a dependency of a dependency) has already been resolved to `react@17.0.2`, running `yarn add react@*` (or `npm install react@*`) will cause the package manager to reuse `react@17.0.2`, even if the latest `react` is actually `react@17.0.3`, thus preventing unnecessary duplication.
+**Success example.** If `react@^17.0.0` (a dependency of a dependency) has already been resolved to `react@17.0.2`, running `yarn add react@*` will cause Yarn to reuse `react@17.0.2`, even if the latest version of `react` is actually `react@17.0.3`, thus preventing unnecessary duplication.

-👎 **Example 2**.
-If `react@^17.0.0` (a dependency of a dependency) has already been resolved to `react@17.0.2`, running `yarn add react@17.0.3` will cause the package manager to install `react@17.0.3` because the existing resolution doesn't satisfy the range `17.0.2`.
+**Failure example.** If `react@^17.0.0` (a dependency of a dependency) has already been resolved to `react@17.0.2`, running `yarn add react@17.0.3` will cause Yarn to install `react@17.0.3` because the existing resolution doesn't satisfy the range `17.0.2`.
 This behaviour can lead to unwanted duplication, since now the lockfile contains two separate resolutions for the two `react` descriptors, even though they have overlapping ranges, which means that the lockfile can be simplified so that both descriptors resolve to `react@17.0.3`.

 How to take action?
 The `dedupe` command comes to our rescue.
 This command should be used with caution though, as it modifies the dependency tree, which can sometimes cause problems when packages don't strictly follow [semver recommendations](https://semver.org/spec/v2.0.0.html).
 Because of this, it is recommended to also review the changes manually.